sylabs/examples/database/mariadb/README.md

  mariadb.sif
 ```

-Once we are in the container, setup mariaDB:
+Once we are in the container, setup MariaDB:
 ```
 mysql_install_db
 mysqld_safe --datadir=/var/lib/mysql &